What’s the Best Camera Sling Bag for Street Photographers?

 Dedicated battery pocket in the Bellroy Venture Camera Sling 10L

 Lastly, it looks great.
-I know camera gear isn’t a fashion statement, but it’s nice that this bag doesn’t stick out like a sore thumb.
-No matter where I am, it blends in perfectly with that sleek, understated, Bellroy charm.
+I know camera gear isn’t a fashion statement, but it doesn’t have to be an eyesore either.
+It’s nice that this bag doesn’t stick out or garner attention.

 A Few Potential Drawbacks